 Theosophy does not identify the smoking of cigarettes, cigars, pipes, and so forth, as being a bad thing.

-Of course, from the perspective of physical health, there are risks involved, as is well known – and very serious risks for those who smoke excessively – and so Theosophy certainly does not promote or encourage smoking.
+Of course, from the perspective of physical health, there are risks and problems involved, as is well known – and very serious risks for those who smoke excessively – and so Theosophy certainly does not promote or encourage smoking.
 But at the same time it does not identify or describe it as being harmful or detrimental on any occult level.
+We hope people can comprehend this distinction we are making.

 Many “New Age” teachings say the exact opposite of this and make claims such as that smoking burns “holes” in one’s aura, thus allowing in evil energies and influences.
 Many of those theories are said to be derived from the so-called “Ascended Masters.”
 But the Masters of Wisdom, Mahatmas, and Adepts, behind the modern Theosophical Movement, are not “Ascended Masters” but are physically incarnated and living right here on our physical planet, as They and Their disciples continually emphasised.
 (See Masters of Wisdom: Outwardly Mortal, Inwardly Immortal for details)